Editor's Note: This story is frequently updated with the latest updates on ski passes and ski season. It was last updated on Nov. 20, 2023.

 - Some airlines will consider your ski bag and a separate boot bag as one bag, so make sure you don't overpay to fly your gear to the mountains!

 These things are especially important to remember if you're flying from somewhere that isn't in the mountains.
-The check-in agents in Salt Lake City (SLC) won't make this mistake, but I've had to politely remind a few Minneapolis (MSP) agents about this rule over the years.
+The check-in agents in Salt Lake City (SLC) won't make this mistake, but I've had to politely remind a few airline agents in Minneapolis-St. Paul (MSP) about this rule over the years.
 Be kind, but firm.
 Know the rules yourself in case you get an agent who isn't sure.

 Southwest Airlines is a great option for skiers, as every passenger gets two free bags.
 Otherwise, consider getting an airline co-branded credit card like the Delta SkyMiles® Gold American Express Card, the Citi / AAdvantage® Platinum Select® World Elite Mastercard®, or the United℠ Explorer Card.
 All three cards get you a first checked bag free, which includes a boot bag, too.